4 Steps for Creating Healthy Habits

 While the physical aspect of getting in shape is important, often overlooked is the fact that weight change, especially during an emotionally stressful time like the pandemic is directly connected to mental health.
 In the APA’s Stress in America study, individuals who reported quarantine weight gain also reported that they are drinking more to cope with stress and are getting insufficient sleep.
 As you create a plan for getting into physical shape, remember to check in on your mental health.
 Here are a few paths you can try to get started:

 • Look into digital therapy tools.
-Harvard Pilgrim members can connect with accredited mental health professionals using Talkspace, a text-based online therapy platform, and access clinical techniques that can help manage stress and anxiety using Sanvello.
-Moodfit, Headspace and MoodMission are a few other effective, low-cost digital support tools that help users self-manage their emotional well-being.
+Moodfit, Headspace and MoodMission are some effective, low-cost digital support tools that help users self-manage their emotional well-being.

 • Practice mindfulness.
 Mindfulness has been known to improve overall well-being, including reducing stress, anxiety and depression.
 Through Harvard Pilgrim’s Living Well at Home program, anyone can join a free mindfulness session.